All Episodes

 Harold Rashad Dabney III, 28, was arrested and charged with capital murder.

-Auburn Outlet Open Line reported.
+Auburn Outlet Openline reported.

-He's been accused, we don't know for sure.
+We don't know for sure.

 In the arena story, the reason why it's so brutal and such a big story is because we have video evidence.

-The video's been published, and it's terrifying.
+The video has been published, and it's terrifying.

 But it looks like, once again, another story.